 “[Some might think] it’s going to be at a less-than-professional level, or it’s not going to be the same level of artistic quality,” Linton says.
 “That’s where Phamaly has continued to blow people away.
 Our actors have a unique set of tools and skills, which actually make our work more innovative.”

-Adult and responsible children volunteers are needed for Phamaly’s summer musical, Into The Woods, showing July 12 through August 5 (as well as for other shows throughout the year).
+Adult and responsible children volunteers are regularly needed.
 Fill out an online application to get started.
 Volunteers can:

 - Assist performers backstage